prashantacharya/BigOmega/contents/tech-conference/tech-conference.md

 ## The Networking Part

 Whenever you organize or attend events, you're likely to meet new people.
 This event was not an exception.
-I got to meet with someone who has been programming since 1983, 	long before I was even born and also someone who wants to improve the quality of software engineers in Nepal.
+I got to meet with someone who has been programming since 1983, which is long before I was even born and also someone who wants to improve the quality of software engineers in Nepal.
 Events also let you market yourself and your skills in the community.
 I guess it will also get me some more reach in the blogs I write. 😉😉

 ![Token Of Love](images/award.JPG)